I Uploaded My 3D Model — Now What?

 Double Surfaces

-In some cases, our automated software can fix some of these mistakes.
-In other cases, if one or more of the automated checks fail and it cannot be fixed automatically, then the model is looked over by a member of the Customer Support team.
-They check and approve whether the model can be sent into job preparation.
+In some cases, our automated software can fix these mistakes.
+In other cases, if one or more of the automated checks fail and cannot be fixed automatically, then a member of our customer support team reviews the model.
+During this step, they approve whether the model can be sent into job preparation or not.
 If there are still some risks associated with the model, they will reach out to the customer to see if they are willing to accept some of the risks (such as wall thickness), before it is sent to job creation.

 If the model is not printable or considered acceptable, then the order is canceled (read more on “Why Was My Order Canceled?”).
-The customer is informed about the cancellation with a full explanation of what went wrong so they can ensure that the next print will be successful and they are also refunded.
+We’ll inform the customer about the cancellation with a refund and a full explanation of what went wrong so they can ensure that the next print will be successful.

 Next step: production

-Once the 3D model goes through all of the automated and manual checks, then it is cleared for job creation and production.
+Once the 3D model passes all of the automated and manual checks, it’s cleared for job creation and production.
 The production facilities contain over 100 printers, including 15 of the world’s largest Stereolithography machines (printing up to 2100 x 680 x 800 mm).

-Your parts are first cued and combined in a job file that will be sent to the printer.
-Most of the time many parts can fit in a single print bed, so there are other prints included in the job file.
-During this step, we orient, position and slice your model.
-Orientation and positioning will influence the surface quality and mechanical properties, such as the strength.
-Due to layered building process, our team has to select best orientation for each part.
-This last action is where the job is split up in layers, sending that information to the printer, which will be used by the 3D printer to construct the entire print job.
+Most of the time, many parts can fit in a single print bed, so there are other prints included in the job file containing your model.
+During this step, we orient, position, and slice your model.
+Orientation and positioning influence surface quality and mechanical properties, such as strength.
+Due to the layered building process, our team has to select the best orientation for each part.
+Slicing is where the job is split up into layers, sending that information to the printer to construct the entire print job.

-The printer is started, and depending on the size and amount of parts, the print job can take a couple hours or up to 2 days or even longer.
-This depends on the complexity of the job, material, finish and/or the size of the parts.
+We then start the printer, and depending on the size and amount of parts, the print job can take a couple of hours, two days, or even longer.
+This depends on the complexity of the job, material, finish, and/or the size of the parts.
 Some additional buffer time is typically added to give room for production corrections and additional checks or print queues.
 More on lead times and production times can be found here.

-Once the model is printed, the parts are taken from the build and cleaning is required.
-The cleaning can differ depending on the technology used.
-For a powder-based process, like Laser Sintering and Multi Jet Fusion, the removal of residual powder is needed.
-For Stereolithography, the first step is the removal of residue liquid resin and then the removal of support.
-To learn more about the different types of cleaning and 3D printing technologies, you can read about it here.
+Once the model is printed, the parts are taken from the build and cleaned.
+The cleaning differs depending on the technology used.
+For a powder-based process like Laser Sintering and Multi Jet Fusion, we need to remove residual powder.
+For Stereolithography, we remove residual liquid resin and then the support.
+You can learn more about the different types of cleaning and 3D printing technologies here.

 Powdered-based 3D printers

-Powdered-based 3D printers like Multi Jet Fusion requires residual powder removal during the cleaning process.
+Powdered-based 3D printing technologies like Multi Jet Fusion require residual powder removal during the cleaning process.

 Additional post-processing is done depending on the required finish or color.
-For example, if you ordered a Polyamide model with a red polished finish, once your model is printed, it will then be put into a tumbler with pebbles that vibrates at a high frequency to smoothen the surface.
-Then it will be dyed by putting it into a bath with red pigment.
+For example, if you ordered a Polyamide model with a red polished finish, once your model is printed, we place it into a tumbler with pebbles that vibrates at a high frequency to smoothen the surface.
+Then, we dye it by putting it into a bath with red pigment.

 The last step before shipment is a quality check.
-The printed parts are looked over for quality assurance and basic measurements are double-checked.
-Then, all of the parts for one order are gathered for shipment together in one package.
+We assess the printed parts for quality assurance and double-check basic measurements.
+Then, all the parts for one order are gathered for shipment together in one package.

 Quality Check